 It is already obvious from its name: lingual braces are placed on the inner surface of the teeth, facing the tongue, thus the orthodontic appliance becomes invisible.
 The lingual orthodontic appliance consists of brackets and metal arches, with the difference that the bracket base has to be individually customized, as the inner surface of the teeth presents greater variation than their outer surface.

 A significant similarity is that the efficiency of lingual braces and regular braces is the same, which means that almost every anomaly can be treated.
 Microimplants can as well be used with lingual braces.

 Does it not interfere with speech when the braces are placed on the inside of the teeth, facing the tongue?

-After their first placement both lingual and regular braces may feel unusual and uncomfortable.
-In the case of lingual braces, they are also occasionally touched by the tongue, making phonation therefore unusual during the first few days, but one can get used to this new situation in a relatively short period of time.
+After their first placement, both lingual and regular braces may feel unusual and uncomfortable.
+In the case of lingual braces, they are also occasionally touched by the tongue, making phonation therefore unusual during the first few days, but one can get used to this new situation in a relatively short period.
 This is why, lingual braces are also recommended for public figures and performers.

-Maintenance of an adequate oral hygiene in the case of lingual braces
+Maintenance of adequate oral hygiene in the case of lingual braces

 Special attention should be paid to oral hygiene while wearing orthodontic appliances.
-Cleaning is somewhat more difficult in case of lingual braces, reason for which we recommend interdental brushes and brushes designed for those wearing orthodontic appliances.
+Cleaning is somewhat more difficult in the case of lingual braces, which is the reason we recommend interdental brushes and brushes designed for those wearing orthodontic appliances.

-Is the use of orthodontic retention devices also necessary in case of lingual braces?
+Is the use of orthodontic retention devices also necessary in the case of lingual braces?

-Ask for the help of our orthodontic specialists and dental hygienists in questions related to light foce self ligiating braces.
+Ask for the help of our orthodontic specialists and dental hygienists in questions related to light force self-ligating braces.
 The experienced, prepared, caring and always kind members of our team are always happy to help you with the best of their competence, care and attention.